googlesamples/ios-nearby/README.md

  1. Enable the Google Nearby Messages API.
  1. Create an API key for Android, using your SHA1 and package name.
 1. Plug in your API key into AppDelegate.m
+1. Make sure the bundle ID in Info.plist file matches the bundle ID in your project at [Google Developers Console](https://console.developers.google.com).

 ## How to make contributions?
 Please read and follow the steps in the [CONTRIBUTING.md](CONTRIBUTING.md)